sa-akhavani/waffled/README.md

 accepted at the ACSAC 2025 conference.
 More information about the paper could be accessed [here](https://arxiv.org/abs/2503.10846).

-## Citation

-If you are planning to use the datasets, source code, or the results of this project, you can cite this paper using the following BibTEX template:
+If you are planning to use this repository, please consider citing this paper using the following BibTeX:

 ```bibtex
 @misc{akhavani2025waffled,